 A few years back I came across one of the clearest reasoning as to why companies interview prospective candidates.
-Under that barrage of questions fired during an interview, the evaluators surprisingly, seek answers to a couple of questions only: Can they bear you?
-Can you bear them?
+Under that barrage of questions fired during an interview, the evaluators surprisingly, seek answers to a couple of questions only:

 As years passed by, I have realised just how important that word ‘bear’ has become.
 Earlier, interviews were all about knowing whether a specific candidate had the requisite technical skills.
 However, a shift towards team-based culture has forced organisations to emphasise on interpersonal skills of prospective employees.
 This has gone a long way in defining the overall ‘work’ culture within organisations.
 In today’s times, it is essential for prospects to wield a strong interpersonal connect.
 Below we shall discuss some of the important interpersonal skills: